 Rachel Z.: Continually drive towards your goal and be your own advocate.
 I was adamant about finding a career that I liked and felt supported in.
 While I had to take on jobs to stay afloat that didn’t really fall into the career field I wanted, I was able to pivot the skills I learned in each role to be successful in my current career.
 But it takes time and rejection to actually get to the place you want to be.
 Perseverance is key.

-A Journey to Gender Parity: Q&A with Navpreet Gill on Empowering Women in Cybersecurity
+A Journey to Gender Equity: Q&A with Navpreet Gill on Empowering Women in Cybersecurity

-A Journey to Gender Parity: Q&A with Erin Verna on the Importance of Diversity in Cybersecurity
+A Journey to Gender Equity: Q&A with Erin Verna on the Importance of Diversity in Cybersecurity

 A Journey to Gender Equity: Q&A with Jenn Gile on Navigating a Successful Career in Cybersecurity